souvikg23/Obsidian/COMPUTER NETWORKS/Mesh Topology.md

-Every device has point to point link with every other devices  okokokokokokok
+Every device has point to point link with every other devices